Larrolyn Patterson Parms-Ford

 The idea took Patterson Parms-Ford by surprise, but she warmed to it as she reflected on her connections with high school and Mills classmates who had tapped into her deep understanding of complex music theory.
 She subsequently asked the professor to recommend a graduate school specializing in the transition from music performance to music instruction.
 When he suggested Teachers College, she was floored – “You mean on the other side of the country?” she remembers gasping – having never traveled outside of California.
 And when she subsequently received the confetti-strewn email notifying her that she’d been accepted, it was not easy telling her mom, until she let drop that a mere eight blocks separates TC from Harlem’s famed Apollo Theater.
 (Showtime at the Apollo was “can’t miss TV” in the Patterson Parms-Ford household.)

 Meet some more of the amazing students who earned degrees from Teachers College this year.

-At TC, Patterson Parms-Ford soon discovered that while music performance and music education share DNA, the two are as different as siblings can bet.
+At TC, Patterson Parms-Ford soon discovered that while music performance and music education share DNA, the two are as different as related subjects can be.
 Patterson Parms-Ford was an accomplished vocalist, saxophonist and pianist – to say nothing of her mastery of music theory – but the College’s Music and Music Education program instills a fundamental understanding of the mechanics of brass, string and percussion instrumentation.
 There’s even a Comprehensive Musicianship class that introduces students to the nuances of yodeling and polka.

 “It makes you step outside of your boundaries,” she says.